BioinfoNet/hack-paper/document/manuscript.md

 # Introduction {-}
+Our Core message is to present a clear outlook on the adoption of Open Science practice by African-based scientists, starting with Kenya.

 Add an introduction of the Open Science.
 To cite an article, use \cite{Schlegel2016}.
 All the bibliographies should be added to `library.bib` in the BibTeX format.
 See the example in `library.bib`.